 Orsett X-ray department is currently operating at a limited capacity, patients who are requested by their GP to have an X-ray are asked to use other sites: Basildon Hospital, Brentwood Community Hospital or St Andrews Centre in Billericay.
 Patients visiting the X-ray department at Orsett may experience longer waiting times than the alternative sites.
 You can contact Basildon Hospital's x-ray department on 01268 524900 ext 3364.

-X-rays are available at Orsett MIU on Monday to Friday from 10am until 5pm.
+X-rays are available at Orsett MIU on Monday to Friday from 10am until 5pm for those aged seven or older.
 Anyone who needs an x-ray outside these times will be referred to Basildon Hospital.
 The staff at MIU will only order X-ray for patients for shoulder to the fingers and the knee to toes only (Orsett MIU does not x-ray backs, necks, and heads/faces).

 Patients are advised to phone before visiting as x-rays cannot be guaranteed due to waiting times.